EverYellow is based on solid principles of Positive Psychology and neuroscience.

 Just like learning an instrument or increasing our physical strength, our mental fitness requires working out and practising to improve.
 EverYellow trains your mind to focus on wellbeing and develop positive emotional responses through repetitive conditioning.
 Each time you listen to EverYellow you reinforce the concepts you are learning and take another baby step forward.
 And over time, EverYellow automatically alters the messaging content to keep your mental fitness moving forward as you adapt and improve in different areas.

 Everyone is different and the content and tools we need depend on our individual needs.
 To illustrate the point, Tim may be highly resilient to stresses but rarely feels positive emotions.
-Jack on the hand may often feel positive emotions but gets stressed and anxious very easily.
+Jack on the other hand may often feel positive emotions but gets stressed and anxious very easily.
 So Tim and Jack need to hear different content and learn different tools.

-More on Positive Psychology
+About Positive Psychology

 Positive psychology is a rapidly growing scientific movement that explores and demonstrates what people and communities need to